RYA Training Centre Logo

 To top

-The 5-day courses listed below are suitable for taking RYA Competent Crew, Day Skipper or Coastal Skipper practical courses, as well as Yachtmaster Examination or Coastal Skipper Examination preparation courses.
+5-day courses are suitable for taking RYA Competent Crew, Day Skipper or Coastal Skipper practical courses, as well as preparation courses for Yachtmaster Offshore and Yachtmaster Coastal examinations.

-The cost is £390 all-inclusive (including onboard meals, fuel, gas and berthing charges).
-Courses normally run from 6pm on the first day to about 5pm on the final day.
+Courses normally run from 6pm on the first day to about 4pm on the final day.

 To top